 We’re proud to power our regions and keep Kiwi lives and businesses energised, now and into the future.

 Thousands of kiwis love the benefits and overall efficiency gas provides; from instant heat and precision cooking, to endless hot water and a toasty warm home.
-To ensure this continues, Clarus company First Renewables is partnering with Ecogas on New Zealand’s first plant to be able to upgrade biogas into biomethane, a renewable gas.
-The new facility will start transforming food waste into biomethane this year.
-Once up and running, the initial production estimates from this one facility will supply the equivalent of enough renewable gas for up to 7,200 homes* and will avoid emissions from natural gas of about 11,000 tonnes of CO2e per year!
+To ensure this continues, Clarus company First Renewables has partnered with Ecogas on New Zealand’s first plant to be able to upgrade biogas into biomethane, a renewable gas.

 *7,200 houses at an average residential gas demand of 22GJ p.a. = 160TJ p.a. (estimated annual biomethane injected at Broadlands).